-Note: With the inactivity timer enabled (optional), if there is no response to the call after the timer expires, your radio exits the call with Menu Inactive Exit tone.
+With the inactivity timer enabled (optional), if there is no response to the call after the timer expires, your radio exits the call with Menu Inactive Exit tone.

-When you receive a Telephone Call, you hear telephone-type ringing and the LED blinks green.
+When you receive a Telephone Call, you hear a telephone-type ringing and the LED blinks green.
+The backlight of the screen and the bar turns green.
 The display shows Phone Call and the call received icon blinks.

 - 1 Press the Call Response button within 20 seconds after the call indicators begin. - 2 Press and hold the PTT button to talk.
-Release the PTT button to listen.

-Press n or the Call Response button to hang up and return to the Home screen.
+Release the PTT button to listen. - Press or the Call Response button to hang up and return to the Home screen.

-See also Making a Telephone Call (Trunking Only) on page 65 for details on making a Telephone Call.
+See also Making a Telephone Call (Trunking Only) on page 57 for details on making a Telephone Call.

-Making a Radio Call
+Methods to Make a Radio Call